Netaji Nagar College

-Netaji Nagar College (Evening), established in 1967, is an undergraduate college in Kolkata, West Bengal, India.
+"Netaji Nagar College", established in 1967, is an undergraduate college in Kolkata, West Bengal, India.
 It is affiliated with the University of Calcutta.

 History

 The eventful career of the Netaji Nagar College began on 25 September 1967 with evening classes arranged in the premises of the Netaji Nagar Vidyamandir.
 Construction of the college building began within three years’ time.
 A corpus of fund to finance the building was created with a sum of one lakh and fourteen thousand rupees, quite a handsome amount by the standards of the time.
 People from all walks of life contributed to the fund.
 A measure of people's urge for making a success of the college can be had from the fact that the common man's small donations, of one or two rupees each, added up to quite a significant portion of the corpus.
 The institution has developed a distinctive identity of its own in the southern fringes of the city.
 It has been absolutely unrelenting in its efforts to reach out to the students of the area, especially the ones coming from the economically vulnerable sections of the society.